Russian tycoons concerned as Magnitsky fallout spreads

-DAVOS, Switzerland It began with the death of an anti-corruption lawyer in a Moscow jail and grew into a row between Russia and the United States.
+DAVOS, Switzerland, Jan 25 It began with the death of an anti-corruption lawyer in a Moscow jail and grew into a row between Russia and the United States.
 Now Russia's business elite are worried their interests could be harmed by fallout from the Magnitsky affair.

 With international concern spreading after the 2009 death of Sergei Magnitsky, some Russian tycoons are worried their legitimate cross-border money transfers involving anything from industrial investments to luxury properties will get hit by red tape.